Skip to content

 While these 5 requirements are the minimum for a fire prevention plan, there are still other components worth including in a plan to better limit a fire from starting.
 Below are those elements a fire prevention plan should incorporate.

-Every worker has a range of responsibilities to ensure they are doing their part.
-This may include a schedule of sprinklers and fire suppressant system inspections.
-Identify who is responsible for the storing, monitoring, and maintenance of flammable storage.
-Decide who oversees any training on the subject and how to track this.
+Every worker has a range of responsibilities to support fire safety protocols.
+These may include scheduling inspections for sprinkler and fire suppressant systems.
+The fire prevention plan should specify who is responsible for storing, monitoring, and maintaining flammable materials, as well as who oversees employee training and how that training is tracked.

 • Ensure open flame sources (heaters, welding torches, or ovens) are away from operations involving flammables.